drseg/swift-fsm/README.md

 In the line above, no `Predicate` is specified, and its full meaning is therefore inferred from its context.
 The scope for predicate inference is the sum of the builder blocks for all `SuperState` and `define` calls inside `fsm.buildTable { }`.

-In this case, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and SwiftFSM will therefore to infer the absent `matching` statement as follows:
+In this case, the type `Enforcement` appears in a `matching` statement elsewhere in the table, and Swift FSM will therefore to infer the absent `matching` statement as follows:

 ```swift
 matching(Enforcement.weak)   | when(.coin) | then(.unlocked)
 matching(Enforcement.strong) | when(.coin) | then(.unlocked)
 ```

-Statements in SwiftFSM are are therefore `Predicate` agnostic by default, and will match any given `Predicate`.
+Statements in Swift FSM are are therefore `Predicate` agnostic by default, and will match any given `Predicate`.
 In this way, `matching` statements are optional specifiers that *constrain* the transition to one or more specific `Predicate` cases.
 If no `Predicate` is specified, the statement will match all cases.

 #### Multiple Predicates

-SwiftFSM does not limit the number of `Predicate` types that can be used in one table.
+Swift FSM does not limit the number of `Predicate` types that can be used in one table.
 The following (contrived and rather silly) expansion of the original `Predicate` example is equally valid:

 ```
 enum Enforcement: Predicate { case weak, strong }